-- Both RateStar and Rate Card pricing are available for this program including: - Borrower-Paid MI (BPMI) and LPMI. - All coverage levels offered by Arch MI. - All plans offered by Arch MI, for example monthly, annual, singles. - Available in all 50 states and the District of Columbia. - When submitting a loan for MI or requesting a rate you must enter the program name: Arch Medical Program. - Other than the DTI ratio or credit score variances indicated in the grid below, no exceptions to the following requirements are allowed.
+- Both RateStar and Rate Card pricing are available for this program including: - Borrower-Paid MI (BPMI) and LPMI. - All coverage levels offered by Arch MI. - All plans offered by Arch MI, for example monthly, annual, singles. - Available in all 50 states and the District of Columbia. - When submitting a loan for MI or requesting a rate you must enter the program name: Standard Medical/Dental Program. - Other than the DTI ratio or credit score variances indicated in the grid below, no exceptions to the following requirements are allowed.

-&lt;sup>2 See Additional Reserves below.
+2 See Additional Reserves below.

-&lt;sup>3 Pharmacists without a Pharm D and chiropractors are ineligible for LTVs > 97%.
+3 Pharmacists without a Pharm.D. and chiropractors are ineligible for LTVs > 97%.

-&lt;sup>4 Construction-to-permanent loans and renovation loans are ineligible for LTVs > 97%
+4 Construction-to-permanent loans and renovation loans are ineligible for LTVs > 97%.